-A very complex analysis is required to identify this sort of grammar ambiguity in general.
+A very complex analysis is needed to identify this sort of grammar ambiguity in general.
 While we believe this may be decidable for DFDL v1.0, future versions of DFDL may add features (such as recursive types) which make this analysis undecidable.

-When dfdl:occursCountKind='expression' and dfdl:occursCount has a literal constant as its value, or an expression that statically evaluates to a constant, then the DFDL properties are specifying exactly the number of occurrences for all instances and so are said to preclude a variable number of occurrences.
-If dfdl:occursCount has a formula as its expressed value, then the DFDL properties do not preclude a variable number of occurrences.
+Excludes inputValueCalc and outputValueCalc.

+The purpose of this member is to support construction of a W3C standard Post Schema Validation Infoset (PSVI) from a DFDL Infoset.

+Also to support PSVI construction.

 The purpose of unions is to allow multiple constraints via facets such as multiple independent range restrictions on numbers.
 This enhances the ability to do rich validation of data.